 Murder is one of the most serious and potentially life-altering charges you can face.
 A murder conviction can result in the loss of freedom for the remainder of your life.
 Sometimes homicide cases are highly charged cases that generate a lot of public attention.
 Prosecutors feel pressured to get the maximum penalty and a guilty verdict on as many charges as possible.

-The minimum sentence on a murder charge is 15 years to life.
+The minimum sentence on a murder charge is 25 years to life.
+The reality is that parole is almost never granted the first time on a homicide so it’s more than 25 to life if someone is convicted.
+Homicide requires a special knowledge of criminal law.
+How to build multiple defense at the same time.
+Developing trial themes that are way more intricate than any other case.
+The types of investigators as well as the method of investigation is crucial in each homicide.
 If you or a loved one has been charged with murder, it’s critical you get a criminal defense attorney that understands the prosecutor’s mindset and has the experience and investigation team to make the strongest possible case on your behalf.

 Homicide Laws: Homicide vs. Murder